IliasMCBM/ProyectoDevOps/README.md

 As we adapt the project to the 12-Factor methodology, this section will note key changes, decisions, and areas that could be further refined in a more complex production environment.

 *   **Factor III (Config) & Factor IV (Backing Services):** Hardcoded Groq API key was moved to `GROQ_API_KEY` environment variable.
 Paths for data (`data/`) and FAISS index (`faiss_index/`) were made configurable via `DATA_PATH` and `FAISS_INDEX_PATH` environment variables, treating them as configurable resource locators.
 *   **Factor V (Build, Release, Run):** Introduced a separate `build_index.py` script to handle the creation of the FAISS vector index.
 The main application (`RAG.py`) now loads this pre-built index instead of generating it at runtime, clearly separating the build and run stages.
+With Docker, `docker build` executes `build_index.py` incorporating the index into the image (build & release), and `docker run` executes the application (run).
 *   **Factor VI (Processes):** The core request-handling logic of the `ChatBot` is stateless.
-The main application process (Streamlit) loads the FAISS index into memory as a read-only resource.
-Streamlit manages user session state (chat history) in memory within each process.
+The main application process (Streamlit running in a Docker container) loads the FAISS index into memory as a read-only resource.
+Streamlit manages user session state (chat history) in memory within each container.
 *   **Factor VII (Port Binding):** The application uses Streamlit, which handles port binding.
-The port is configurable via the `APP_PORT` environment variable and passed to the `streamlit run` command.
+The `Dockerfile` `EXPOSE`s the `APP_PORT`, and `docker run` maps a host port to the container's exposed port.
-*   **Factor VIII (Concurrency):** The application is designed to scale out by running multiple stateless Streamlit processes, typically behind a load balancer.
-Each process operates independently.
+*   **Factor VIII (Concurrency):** The application is designed to scale out by running multiple stateless Docker containers, typically behind a load balancer.
+Each container operates independently.
+*   **Factor IX (Disposability):** Docker containers are inherently disposable.
+The FAISS index is built into the image for fast startup.
+Containers can be quickly started and stopped.

 ### I. Codebase